 A further reason for the comparatively high power and the steep spectrum of the halo in A1033 could lie in a greater abundance of seed electrons in the cluster, possibly accumulated by the various other bright radio sources.
-The synchrotron luminosity in re-acceleration models is given by \citep[e.g.][]{Brunetti2020,diGennaro2021}: where $\eta$ is the (re-)acceleration efficiency and $F=\rho v_{L_\mathrm{inj}}^3 / L_\mathrm{inj}$ is the turbulent energy flux in the emitting volume which depends on the ICM density $\rho$ as well as the injection scale $L_\mathrm{inj}$ and turbulent velocity $v_{L_\mathrm{inj}}$.
-The efficiency $\eta$ is the fraction of the turbulent energy flux contributing to CRe-acceleration and proportional to the CRe energy density $u_\mathrm{CR}$: $\eta \propto u_\mathrm{CR}$ \citep{Brunetti2007,Bonafede2022}.
-Thus, following from \autoref{eq:syncpower}, for the same CRe energy spectrum, a higher electron density would increase the halo power while not causing a spectral flattening.
-We speculate that at the low surface brightness patch in extension of the GReET (marked \textit{P} in \autoref{fig:imghalo}) with spectral properties in-between those of the GReET and the halo, we might possibly witness electrons which were conserved by the GReET entering the CRe population associated with the halo, a similar connection was proposed e.g. in \citet{Wilber2018}.
+The synchrotron luminosity in reacceleration models is given by \citep[e.g.,][]{Brunetti2020,diGennaro2021} where $\eta$ is the (re-)acceleration efficiency, and $F=\rho v_{L_\mathrm{inj}}^3 / L_\mathrm{inj}$ is the turbulent energy flux in the emitting volume, which depends on the ICM density $\rho$ as well as the injection scale $L_\mathrm{inj}$ and turbulent velocity $v_{L_\mathrm{inj}}$.
+The efficiency $\eta$ is the fraction of the turbulent energy flux contributing to CRe acceleration and proportional to the CRe energy density $u_\mathrm{CR}$: $\eta \propto u_\mathrm{CR}$ \citep{Brunetti2007,Bonafede2022}.
+Following from \autoref{eq:syncpower}, for the same CRe energy spectrum, a higher electron density would accordingly increase the halo power while not causing a spectral flattening.
+We speculate that at the low surface brightness patch in extension of the GReET (marked \textit{P} in \autoref{fig:imghalo}) with spectral properties in between those of the GReET and the halo, we might witness electrons that were conserved by the GReET entering the CRe population associated with the halo.
+A similar connection was proposed in \citet{Wilber2018}, for example.

-Since only a very small number of halos are detected in clusters with masses similar to or lower than A1033, the shape and scatter of the correlation in this mass range has not been well determined yet.
+Because only a very small number of halos are detected in clusters with masses similar to or lower than A1033, the shape and scatter of the correlation in this mass range is not yet well determined.
 The detailed analysis of the largest sample of radio halos so far, based on the second data release of LoTSS \citep{Botteon2022}, will provide strongly improved constraints in the near future (Cuciti et al. in prep.).